nupurjain86/Hospital_power-bi_project/README.md

 # Power BI Dashboard

- You can download the Power BI project file here: [Download Power BI Dashboard](https://github.com/nupurjain86/<YOUR-REPOSITORY-NAME>/raw/main/hospital%20powerbi%20dashboard.pbix)
+ You can download the Power BI project file here:

 # Project Dashboard View